Syncfusion AI Assistant

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add Syncfusion® Blazor Ribbon Component
+Add Syncfusion® Blazor Ribbon component

 NOTE

-If an Interactivity Location is set to Global and the Render Mode is set to Auto or WebAssembly, the render mode is configured in the App.razor file by default.
+If the Interactivity Location is set to Global with Auto or WebAssembly, the render mode is automatically configured in the App.razor file by default.

 @* desired render mode define here *@